owncloud/ocis-charts/deployments/external-user-management/README.md

 The Keycloak admin account username and password can be found in the `ocis-keycloak-initial-admin` secret.

 The oCIS `admin` user has the password `admin`.

+### Access-token audience validation

+This example only accepts OIDC access tokens whose `aud` or `azp` claim matches one of the four ownCloud clients configured in its Keycloak realm: Web, Desktop, Android, or iOS.
+This prevents an access token issued for another application in the same realm from being accepted by oCIS.

+For another identity provider, set `features.externalUserManagement.oidc.accessTokenVerifyAudiences` to every OIDC client ID that is allowed to access oCIS.
+The setting requires `accessTokenVerifyMethod: jwt` and oCIS 8.2.0 or newer.
+Leaving the list empty disables audience validation.